 Puerto Vallarta Botanical Gardens

-👉 Pro Tip: choose the Vallarta Botanical Garden as your first activity in Puerto Vallarta since with the entrance ticket you can return for free for a week.
+👉 Pro Tip: Choose the Vallarta Botanical Garden as your first activity in Puerto Vallarta since the ticket will get you free entry for a week.

 Walk The Malecon Puerto Vallarta